mui/mui-x/docs/data/date-pickers/legacy-date-time-picker/legacy-date-time-picker.md

 <p class="description">This component combines the date & time pickers.</p>

 :::warning
-This page describes how the legacy date time pickers work.
+This page describes how the legacy Date Time Pickers work.
-If you are already using the v6 alpha or beta, we recommend you to try the [new date time pickers](/x/react-date-pickers/date-time-picker/).
+If you are already using the v6 alpha or beta, we recommend you to try the [new Date Time Pickers](/x/react-date-pickers/date-time-picker/).

-At the end of the v6 beta phase, the legacy date time pickers will be removed and replaced the new date time pickers (which will be renamed to match the current name of the legacy pickers).
+At the end of the v6 beta phase, the legacy Date Time Pickers will be removed and replaced the new Date Time Pickers (which will be renamed to match the current names of the legacy Pickers).
 :::

 It allows the user to select both date and time with the same control.